In Unitarian Universalism, you can bring your whole self: your full identity, your questioning mind, your expansive heart.

 Together, we create a force more powerful than one person or one belief system.
 As Unitarian Universalists, we do not have to check our personal background and beliefs at the door: we join together on a journey that honors everywhere we’ve been before.

 Our beliefs are diverse and inclusive.
 We have no shared creed.
-Our shared covenant is based in seven Principles.
+Our shared covenant is based in eight Principles.

 - The inherent worth and dignity of every person.

 - Justice, equity, and compassion in human relations.

 - Acceptance of one another and encouragement to spiritual growth in our congregations.

 - A free and responsible search for truth and meaning.